Effectively Calm a Dog: Surprising Solutions!

 • fire of any type

-Specifically, the triggers will change depending on the dog’s trauma.
-For example, Henry has a puppy friend who’s also adopted.
-She runs and hides at the sight of men and especially men with any facial hair.
-I had a childhood dog with anxiety.
-She had a similar trigger to Henry’s friend and would shake and pee herself at the sight of men with long hair.
+For instance, Henry has a puppy friend who’s also adopted.
+She runs and hides at the sight of men, especially men with any facial hair.
+Also, I had a childhood dog with anxiety.
+She had a similar trigger to Henry’s friend and would shake and pee on herself at the sight of men with long hair.

 In this article, I talk about how I adopted Henry as a foster dog.